Published on November 10th, 2015 | by Rob Stebbings0

 The Queen’s 90th Birthday Coin Is Revealed

 It has been a very historic year for Queen Elizabeth II.
-Her Majesty The Queen became the UK’s longest reigning monarch on 9th September this year when she overtook Queen Victoria who reigned for 63 years (23,226 days, 16 hours and 23 minutes).
+Her Majesty became the UK’s longest reigning monarch on 9th September this year when she overtook Queen Victoria who reigned for 63 years (23,226 days, 16 hours and 23 minutes).

 Both the coin and philatelic world commemorated Her Majesty becoming the longest-reigning monarch in UK history.
 2015 saw the first change in coinage portrait of the Queen for 17 years when a new effigy designed by Jody Clark was unveiled earlier this year to appear on both general circulation coins as well as collectible coins.